-I might have said that I’m scared of racing, that I feel uncomfortable in crowds, and that I’m not competitive.
-And I might have said that 2018 has been a hideously tough year that’s brought me to my knees.
+I might have said that I don’t like racing, that I feel uncomfortable in crowds, and that 2018 has been a hideously tough year that’s brought me to my knees.

 Yeah, well, they’re all first world problems.
 But a hundred years ago saw the end of one of the most awful wars in history, so today I joined 500 people to run 7.4 km over squidgy grit and sand, and through the sea, as part of the MBH Remembrance Day Run.
 We wore red clothes and poppies, as a mark of respect for those who died in WW1.
 It’s not a glorification of war; it’s the opposite.
 A sadness at so much loss, a celebration that the war ended, and remembering that it happened.